rlk/site/extra/assistantship.md

 3. Make certain that your work is in alignment with mine.

 	A research mentor will only select an assistant who comes equipped with the background and experience necessary to begin work immediately.
 Taking a semester or more to be brought up-to-date with the field is a waste of time.
-In my case, candidates must have a thorough knowledge of computer graphics, C++, and Linux.
+In my case, candidates must have a working knowledge of computer graphics, C++, and Linux.

 4. Don't pander.

-	Many prospective graduate assistants are advised to **embolden** all of their **key words**.
+	Many prospective graduate assistants are advised to **embolden all of their key phrases**.
 This is one of the **hallmarks of a broadcast inquiry** and it reads like **celebrity gossip**.
 It suggests that I **don't know how to read**.
 Don't do this.
 It's disrespectful.
-Whoever is advising you to do so is wrong.
+Whoever is advising you to do it is wrong.

+Sadly, following this advice doesn't guarantee a positive response.
+A researcher can only hire an assistant when funding is available.
+Much of the time, available funding is already spoken-for and even an excellent candidate must be passed over due to commitments made to another.
+It's an unfortunate reality.

+If you're externally funded, then by all means contact your first choice of mentor and tell them so.
+You'll get their attention.
+But if you're in need of a paycheck or tuition remission, please understand that many research mentors would love to hire you, but simply cannot.